Richard Schiff

-Early life
+Early life and education

-Schiff was born on May 27, 1955, in Bethesda, Maryland, and was raised in New York City.
-He is the second of three sons of Charlotte, a television and publishing executive, and Edward Schiff, a real estate lawyer.
+Schiff was born on May 27, 1955, in Bethesda, Maryland, United States to Edward, a real estate lawyer, and Charlotte, a television and Broadway producer.
 His brothers are producer Paul Schiff and talent manager David Schiff.
-His parents divorced, and Charlotte later married Clarence B. Jones, Martin Luther King Jr.'s lawyer.
+His parents divorced, with his mother later marrying Clarence B. Jones, Martin Luther King Jr.'s lawyer.
 His early jobs before acting included driving a taxi in New York City and cleaning buses in the Greyhound terminal on 11th Avenue.
 "It was a Teamster job, from 11pm to 7am. ...
 We cleaned the grease off bus wheels with diesel fuel.
 I also laid cable for Manhattan Cable Television.
 I was a Teamster in the International Brotherhood of Electrical Workers".

 Schiff and his family are Jewish.
-His grandfather was alleged to have connections to New York’s Jewish Mafia, a background that inspired a plot line on The West Wing.
+His grandfather was alleged to have connections to New York's Jewish Mafia, a background that inspired a plot line on The West Wing.
 He attended the Bronx High School of Science for a time but did not graduate, instead taking night classes at Washington Irving High School while working.
 He graduated in 1983 from City College of New York after initially dropping out and moving to Colorado.
 He studied acting at the William Esper Studio.
 His brother Paul Schiff was college roommates with his future West Wing cast mate Bradley Whitford.